hashicorp/vault/website/source/docs/auth/token.html.md

       <li>
         <span class="param">allowed_policies</span>
         <span class="param-flags">optional</span>
         If set, tokens can be created with any subset of the policies in this list, rather than the normal semantics of tokens being a subset of the calling token's policies.
 The parameter is a comma-delimited string of policy names.
+If at creation time `no_default_policy` is not set and `"default"` is not contained in `disallowed_policies`, the `"default"` policy will be added to the created token automatically.
       </li>
       <li>
         <span class="param">disallowed_policies</span>
         <span class="param-flags">optional</span>
         If set, successful token creation via this role will require that no policies in the given list are requested.
 The parameter is a comma-delimited string of policy names.
+Adding `"default"` to this list will prevent `"default"` from being added automatically to created tokens.
       </li>
       <li>
         <span class="param">orphan</span>